ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-2.md

 ### 1.3a Apache Hadoop

-Apache Hadoop® is an open source framework for distributed storage and processing of large sets of data on commodity hardware.
+Apache Hadoop is an open source framework for distributed storage and processing of large sets of data on commodity hardware.
 Hadoop enables businesses to quickly gain insight from massive amounts of structured and unstructured data.
 Numerous Apache Software Foundation projects make up the services required by an enterprise to deploy, integrate and work with Hadoop.
+Refer to the blog reference below for more information on Hadoop.

 - Hortonworks Blog : [Understanding Hadoop 2.0](http://hortonworks.com/blog/understanding-hadoop-2-0/)